China Evergrande to be delisted from Hong Kong stock exchange following debt woes

 The crackdown also tipped the property industry into crisis, dragging down the world’s second-largest economy and rattling financial systems in and outside China.
 Once among the nation's strongest growth engines, the industry is struggling to exit a prolonged downturn.
 Home prices in China have continued to fall even after the introduction of supportive measures by policymakers.

-The Hong Kong court system has been dealing with liquidation petitions against some Chinese property developers, including Country Garden, which is expected to have another hearing in January.
+The Hong Kong court system has been dealing with liquidation petitions against some Chinese property developers, including one of the largest Chinese real estate companies, Country Garden, which is expected to have another hearing in January.

+China South City Holdings, a smaller property developer, was also ordered to liquidate on Monday.

 Chinese authorities in September 2024 banned the accounting firm PwC for six months and fined the company more than 400 million yuan ($56.4 million) over its involvement in the audit of the collapsed property developer.